 Enrichment is important for most species.
 We all have experienced boredom.
 It’s the birthplace of regrettable ideas.
 Just remember some of the things you came up with as a teenager when you were bored.
 Some of them probably got you into trouble.
 But this is not just about the sins of our youth.
 Boredom and mental stagnation are rarely good things.
-Once we stop engaging our minds, we are at higher risk of Alzheimer’s Disease and mental decline in general.
-Hence, mental stimulation is important for long-term health.
+Once we stop engaging our minds, we are at higher risk of Alzheimer’s Disease and mental decline.
+Mental stimulation is important for long-term health.
 This is no different for dogs.
 Teaching dogs to make good decisions and solve problems doesn’t happen through solitary confinement.
 Engaging dogs on multiple levels is essential for happiness and well-being.

 What is Canine Enrichment?